kanaka/pascal.js/README.md

 * It has been said: "Great programmers don't program in Pascal but they have built a compiler for it."
-Turbo Pascal was my first programming language and now I have built a compiler for it.
+Turbo Pascal was my first programming language (or it could have been Turtle Logo) and now I have built a compiler for it.
 I'm not sure where that leaves me ...

 OR